-Latest Isle of Wight offers
+Visit the Isle of Wight this autumn

-If you have never visited the Isle of Wight then hopefully 2014 will be the year that you discover England’s island destination.
-Just an hour’s drive from the M25 or a leisurely train ride and your short break has already begun, a short crossing of the Solent by ferry or hovercraft.
+If you have never visited before then make 2016 the year that you discover England’s island destination.
+Just an hour’s drive from the M25 or a simple train ride and your short break has already begun, with a short crossing of the Solent by ferry or hovercraft.

 Use our simple guides and see how easy it is to travel to the Isle of Wight from places like London, Brighton or Guildford – you could be on a ferry in less than an hour!

 Whether you’re travelling down for a day trip, short break or longer holiday, the Isle of Wight is the perfect place to explore, have fun and enjoy some well-earned rest.
 Try cycling or walking on some of the Island’s 60 miles of coastline and take in some breathtaking views at the same time, there are famously more miles of footpaths and bridleways than there are roads.
 It might be a little late in the season to take a dip in the sea on one of our pretty beaches and bays, but they are still wonderful for a coastal walk or perhaps try your hand at some water sports from kayaking to wake boarding.